-Actual remuneration for individuals may be accessed via the following link.
+Actual remuneration for individuals may be accessed via the information posted on the Council website.

 The legal basis for publishing this personal data information is provided in Article 6 (1) (c) of the General Data Protection Regulation in that it is a legal obligation for a Local Authority to comply with transparency rules concerning pay policies which must be open to public scrutiny.